-If an employee is unable to attend work due to sickness, they must notify the Council by contacting the Chairman or Vice-Chairman as soon as possible, but no later than the end of the working day on which the absence first occurs.
+If an employee is unable to attend work due to sickness, they must notify the Council by contacting the Chairman or Vice-Chairman as soon as possible, if the month's work will not be able to be completed.
 They should indicate the reason for the absence and, if possible, when they expect to return to work.

-If the employee is unable to undertake their required hours for a full week, they must complete a self-certification form for the week and give it to the Chairman or Vice-Chairman.
+If the employee is unable to undertake their required hours for a full month, they must complete a self-certification form and give it to the Chairman or Vice-Chairman.
 This form can be completed on the employee's return to work if their absence lasts less than seven calendar days.
 Otherwise, they must request a copy form and complete and post it as soon as possible.

-If the employee is unable to undertake their required hours for the following week, they must obtain a sick note from their GP and give it to the Chairman or Vice-Chairman.
+If the employee is unable to undertake their required hours for the following month, they must obtain a sick note from their GP and give it to the Chairman or Vice-Chairman.
 Current sick notes must cover subsequent periods of absence.
 The employee should also keep in touch regarding their condition and likely return to work date.